 - Then you will do the same thing again, but on opposite sides.
 Once you’ve inhaled as much as you can through the right nostril, close it off and exhale through the left.

-At first it might seem complicated because you have to take care to cover one side and open the other.
+At first it might seem complicated because you have to be careful to cover one side and open the other.
 As you get used to it, however, the exercise becomes rhythmic and very relaxing.

-4. “Consistent” breathingThis responds to another technique for channeling stress that requires some practice and patience.
-You can test it within your personal capabilities and characteristics.
+4. “Consistent” breathingThis is another of the best breathing techniques for channeling stress that requires some practice and patience.
+You can try it out within your own personal capabilities and characteristics.

 As soon as you manage to control it, however, your whole body will benefit.